deepanshi-mittal/search-bar/README.md

-# Search-bar
- A search bar using html, css and javascript.
+Search bar using HTML, CSS and Javascript.